rancher/elemental-toolkit/docs/content/en/docs/Creating derivatives/Packer/_index.md

 For Vagrant Boxes, OVA and QEMU images at the moment we are relying on [packer templates](https://github.com/rancher/elemental-toolkit/tree/master/packer).

-The cOS vanilla images can be used as input to Packer to deploy pristine images of the user container image with [elemental reset](../../getting-started/deploy).
+The Elemental vanilla images can be used as input to Packer to deploy pristine images of the user container image with [elemental reset](../../getting-started/deploy).